The Best Spanish Lesson Plans Begin with an Enticing Hook

 Next time we will talk about direct instruction and how to choose activities and resources to achieve your learning goal.

-During the next few weeks, some students may be mentally on vacation.
-Using lots of good tension, fun activities, and captivating visuals will keep them focused on the lesson.
+Are your middle school or high school students mentally on vacation?
+Using lots of good tension, fun interactive activities, and captivating visuals will keep them focused on the lesson.
 This PowerPoint and activities will engage them while teaching them the Christmas vocabulary and cultural practices in Spanish-speaking countries.
 (Click on the photo)

-How to Write an Effective World Language Lesson Plan, Simplified
+How to Write an Effective World Language Lesson Plan, Simplified—The Learning Objective

-Effective World Language Lesson Plans, Part Two (How to Add Tension)
+Effective World Language Lesson Plans, Part Two (The Importance of Good Tension)

 Here are the posts 4-8: